 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Go!
-Fit and Free dog food looks like an above average dry product.
+Based on its ingredients alone, Go!
+Carnivore Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas, lentils and chickpeas, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the legumes and flaxseed, this looks like the profile of a kibble still containing a significant amount of meat.

 Go!
-Fit and Free is a grain-free kibble using a significant amount of various named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Carnivore is a grain-free dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.